jbagali/research/README.md

 to generate an LLM output for a given prompt file.
 This includes generating results for basic LLM results (greedy and beam search), as well as MCTS.
 Some additional parameters are described below.

-An example terminal command is the following: python main.py --dumpdir output_files --sim 1 --ep 1 --prompt_path mac/mac_4.v --tb_path mac/tb_mac_4.v --op mcts --csv counter.csv
+An example terminal command is the following:<br />
+python main.py --dumpdir output_files --sim 1 --ep 1 --prompt_path mac/mac_4.v --tb_path mac/tb_mac_4.v --op mcts --csv counter.csv

 ### Below are the parameters and their descriptions.